LearnersGuild/guide/requests-and-formal-requests.md

 * A demand is usually not open to negotiation, a true request is.
 * A demand is future based: "Please don't do that again in the future.", a true request is always present: "Would you please give me your word to not do that again."

+## Request Amnesia

+Sometimes we forget how powerful we are and that we have the ability to make requests to create change.
+When we're in this state, we fall into a couple all too familiar behavioral patterns that cast us as a victim of our experiences.

-## You know you’re falling into victim if you find yourself:
+##### You know you’ve fallen into victim consciousness if you find yourself:

 1. Triangulating
 2. Complaining
 3. Making demands v.s. requests
-4. Feeling righteous and entitled that the world respond to you.
-5. Feeling like “this is happening to me, and I can’t do anything about it”
+4. Feeling like “this is happening to me, and I can’t do anything about it
-6. Disconnecting / isolating / giving up on your vision
+5. Disconnecting / isolating / giving up on your vision

-## Requests v.s.
-Formal Requests

-Making a request is a useful tool when attempting to create, or build a vision.
-Sometimes there is a situation that needs to be addressed/confronted, and what's needed is for you to step into Challenger role v.s.
-Creator role.
-In Challenger role, you may start with an informal request, but you might need to escalate that to a challenge or formal request